bodote/bodote.github.io/_posts/2024-04-21-TDD-Video-Tips.md

   - because: requirements are more stable than implementation
   - use "given", "when", "then" pattern

-## Updated Version , same topic , same speaker:
+## Video: Updated Version , same topic , same speaker:

 [TDD Revisited , where it all went wrong, guidance on what to do instead - Ian Cooper - NDC Porto 2023 (Ian Cooper)](https://youtu.be/IN9lftH0cJc?si=_xnC2IQsdiqu2GDM)